jattanjie21/CSharp-Practice/README.md

 # Installation:
 - Download and install Visual Studio Code.
 - Download and install the .NET Core SDK.
-- Install the C# extension from the Visual Studio Code marketplace.
+- Install the C# extensions from the Visual Studio Code marketplace.
 - Fork and Clone project repo.
 - Open TaskSolutions.sln with either vs code or visual studio.